waleed399/flask-aws/README.md

     sudo chmod +x /usr/local/bin/docker-compose
     docker-compose --version
     ```

-### 9. Deploy the Flask Application
+### 9. Create Environment Configuration File

-21. Run the Docker Compose command inside the EC2 instance:
+21. Since the application uses MongoDB, you need to create a `.env` file with the necessary configurations:
     ```bash
+    nano .env
+    ```
+    Add the following content to the `.env` file:
+    ```
+    MONGO_URI=mongodb+srv://Cluster43725:ZUJNUFBXe256@cluster43725.ce4eyvw.mongodb.net/test
+    S3_BUCKET_NAME=flask-aws-bucket
+    S3_OBJECT_KEY=surf.jpg
+    REGION=eu-central-1
+    ```
+    You can connect it to your MongoDB cluster with the correct `MONGO_URI` and add your own AWS S3 bucket details.
+### 10. Deploy the Flask Application

+22. Run the Docker Compose command inside the EC2 instance:
+    ```bash
     sudo docker-compose up
     ```

-### 10. Access Your Flask Application
+### 11. Access Your Flask Application

-22. Your Flask app is now up and running.
+23. Your Flask app is now up and running.
 You can access it through the following URL:
     ```
     http://YOUR_INSTANCE_IP:5555
     ```